Introduction

 - Include a table that shows which vulns have been remediated

-- Even if smth has been remediated, still include remediation details
+- Even if something has been remediated, still include the remediation details

 -

-Order should be: Intro -> Executive Summary (incl.
-Conclusion)
+Order should be: Intro -> Executive Summary (including Conclusion)

 -

-Make sure finding blocks are easily formatted w/ sections
+Ensure finding blocks are clearly formatted with distinct sections

 -